-Upon the death of one of the spouses or domestic partners, the encumbrance as Family Dwelling is extinguished, unless the under-aged heirs that are inhabiting the property request that the judge, for justified cause, maintains the encumbrance for as long as necessary, although this term may not extend beyond the date on which the under-aged reach the age of 18 or become emancipated.
+On the death of one of the spouses or domestic partners, the encumbrance as a family dwelling is extinguished, unless the under-aged heirs that are inhabiting the property request that the judge, for justified cause, maintains the encumbrance for as long as necessary, although this term may not extend beyond the date on which the under-aged heirs reach the age of 18 or become emancipated.

-Likewise, Law 70 of 1931 consecrates the institution known as the Unattachable Family Property, which may be established in favour of designated beneficiaries on the full ownership of a real estate property that is not held jointly and severally, is not subject to an encumbrance by mortgage, subject to security for payment of an annuity or to antichresis and which value at the time imposition of the Family Property restriction is not greater than 250 monthly minimum wages, (ie, COP 227,131,500 (\$62,087,98) for 2021).
-In the event of the settlor's death, the family property subsists in favour of the surviving spouse.
-In the event of the death of both spouses, the family property restriction subsists in favour of the children, until they reach the age of 18.
+Likewise, Law 70 of 1931 consecrates the institution named Unattachable Family Property, which may be established in favour of designated beneficiaries on the full ownership of a real estate property that is not held jointly and severally, is not subject to encumbrance by mortgage, subject to security for the payment of an annuity or to antichresis, and whose value at the time of the imposition of the family property restriction is not greater than 250 monthly minimum wages (ie, COP 290m (US\$73,753.06) for 2023).
+In the event of the settler's death, the family property subsists in favour of the surviving spouse.
+In the event of the death of both spouses, the family property restriction subsists in favour of the children until they reach the age of 18.

-Regarding survivorship accounts and payable upon death accounts, under Colombian legislation, in order for the decedent to designate the individuals he or she chooses as beneficiaries of his or her bank deposits, a collective deposit must be set up.
+Regarding survivorship accounts and payable on death accounts, under Colombian legislation, for the decedent to designate the individuals he or she chooses as beneficiaries of his or her bank deposits, a collective deposit must be set up.

-The foregoing, given that although it is feasible for bank deposits (checking or savings) to have multiple holders through collective or joint accounts, in the case of joint accounts, that is, those held in the name of two or more individuals acting jointly to dispose of the funds deposited in them, the concurrence of the signatures of all holders is necessary in order to make withdrawals and, therefore, upon the death of one of the holders no withdrawals may be made and the portion of the funds corresponding to the deceased holder must be determined in the inventory during the appraisal stage of the succession.
+Although it is feasible for bank deposits (checking or savings) to have multiple holders through collective or joint accounts, in the case of joint accounts, that is, those held in the name of two or more individuals acting jointly to dispose of the funds deposited in them, the concurrence of the signatures of all holders is necessary in order to make withdrawals and, therefore, on the death of one of the holders, no withdrawals may be made and the portion of the funds corresponding to the deceased holder must be determined in the inventory during the appraisal stage of succession.

 In collective deposits, on the other hand, when one of the holders of a savings or checking account dies, the balance may be reimbursed to the other holders.
-The same applies to time deposit certificates established in favour of several persons containing the clause 'and/or'; when the principal dies and at the time of maturity of the certificate, the financial institution may pay its amount to the other beneficiaries.
+The same applies to time deposit certificates established in favour of several persons containing the clause 'and/or'.
+When the principal dies, and at the time of the maturity of the certificate, the financial institution may pay its amount to the other beneficiaries.

-Regarding the funds held by the de cujus in financial institutions, there is a special benefit that allows banking institutions to release, up to a specified amount, the balances of funds deposited in savings accounts, checking accounts, or amounts represented in time deposits or cashier's checks, without demanding proof of the succession proceedings.
-The maximum amount that may be released by the banks without requiring a succession proceeding is published annually by the Financial Superintendency and equals the sum of COP 63,656,530 (approximately \$17,400.95) for the period between 1 October 2020 and 30 September 2021.
+Regarding funds held by the de cujus in financial institutions, there is a special benefit that allows banking institutions to release, up to a specified amount, the balances of funds deposited in savings accounts and checking accounts, and amounts represented in time deposits and cashier's checks, without demanding proof of succession proceedings.
+The maximum amount that may be released by banks without requiring a succession proceeding is published annually by the Financial Superintendency and equals the sum of COP 74,358,288 (approximately US\$18,910.87) for the period between 1 October 2022 and 30 September 2023.